 - Local map

-The island of Montreal was “discovered” by Jacques Cartier during his second trip to America, where he happened upon the Iroquoian village of Hochelaga.
+Jacques Cartier discovered the island of Montreal on his second trip to America, where he happened upon the Iroquoian village of Hochelaga.
 Samuel de Champlain who explored the St. Lawrence River 70 years later discovered that these Iroquois had left.
-He established, then abandoned a trading post in 1611 in what’s now Old Montreal.
+He established, then abandoned a trading post in 1611 in Old Montreal.

-Montreal was finally founded in 1642 by Paul Chomedey de Maisonneuve.
+Paul Chomedey de Maisonneuve founded Montreal in 1642.
 Maisonneuve’s name was given to many landmarks throughout this city including a large park north of the Olympic Stadium in the east, as well as an important east-west artery that runs through the city center.

 Montreal, the center of the hinterland at the time, passed from the French Empire to the British Empire in 1763.
 It was then inflated new Scottish and English Bourgeois, as well as British-American loyalists fleeing the American Revolution.